 Members of the fund can include relatives such as a spouse, children and/or parents.
 Anyone who is an employee of another member cannot be in the same SMSF unless they are related.

-You can add members after the fund is set up however it can only have up to six.
+You can add members after the fund is set up; however, it can only have a maximum of six members.
 Having multiple members can be cost effective as fixed costs are shared by all members of the fund.